38th International Piano Competition

 In this competition may enrol pianists of any nationality, aged between 18 to 30 years by the time of the competition, who have not obtained the first prize of this competition in previous editions.

-The registration period is open from the date of this notice until 15 April 2017 inclusive and registration will be made by sending the registration form via the competition website.
+The registration period is open from the date of this notice until April, 7th of 2019 inclusive and registration will be made by sending the registration form via the competition website.

 The payment will be made for the full amount, free of charges for the competition, by bank transfer to: